ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 From time to time, we will release a new version of ZenHub Enterprise infrastructure via a GitHub Release on the [ZenHubHQ/zenhub-enterprise](https://github.com/ZenHubHQ/zenhub-enterprise) repository.
 Along with new manifests, a [release note](https://github.com/ZenHubHQ/zenhub-enterprise/releases) will be included to detail extra steps or concerns for the given release.
 Most releases will not require downtime.

-> This doesn't update the application code—see below for [application updates](#522-application-updates).
+> This doesn't update the application code.
+See below for [application updates](#522-application-updates).

 ##### 1. Prepare
 * You need to get the `kustomization.yaml` you configured with all the secrets to take into account